-Emotional eating can be a vicious cycle and when it gets the better of our best habits, it can be a holistic struggle to get back on track.
-The simple tips on emotional eating below from integrative nutritionist, Jennie Miremadi, help demystify all matters of emotional eating and shows us how to spot it, handle it and move on with wellness intact…
+Emotional eating can be a vicious cycle and when it gets the better of our best habits, it can be a struggle to get back on track.
+Integrative nutritionist, Jennie Miremadi, helps us take a closer look at our own behavior and figure our better ways to self-soothe.
+Follow along as Jennie shows us how to spot, handle and move on healthily from emotional eating…

 If you’re using food to soothe yourself or cope with your emotions, you have nothing to be ashamed of.
 Your emotional eating is not a sign of weakness, and it doesn’t mean you lack self-control.
 It’s a sign that you need to nurture yourself in a new way.
 It’s an opportunity to dig deeper and discover where you can start giving to yourself.
 And it’s a chance to learn how to listen to your body and emotions.
 When you let your emotional eating struggle become a catalyst for change, you give yourself the chance to have a healthy relationship with food.

 I’ve created a toolkit to help you on your journey.
 As you work through it, remember: It is possible to overcome emotional eating, but it won’t happen overnight.
 You have to commit to practicing these tools every day, and you have to be kind, loving and gentle with yourself every step of the way.
 With that in mind, let’s begin…